amlalejini/GPTP-2018-Exploring-Evolvable-Specificity-with-SignalGP/README.md

 ### Instruction Set

-The SignalGP instruction set we used for this work can be found here: [http://lalejini.com/GPTP-2018-Exploring-Evolvable-Specificity-with-SignalGP/documentation/instruction_set](http://lalejini.com/GPTP-2018-Exploring-Evolvable-Specificity-with-SignalGP/documentation/instruction_set).
+The SignalGP instruction set we used for this work can be found here: [instruction set documentation](http://lalejini.com/GPTP-2018-Exploring-Evolvable-Specificity-with-SignalGP/documentation/instruction_set).

 ## Experiment Details